-Gamal El Sagini is a legendary and widely renowned Egyptian artist.
-Like many of the artists, Egypt was the main catalyst for El Sagini's work.
+Gamal El Sagini is a widely renowned Egyptian artist.
+Like many of the artists, Egypt was always the main catalyst for El Sagini's work.

 Based on the events taking place he would express his hope, discontent and unequivocal love with his country.

 El Sagini always wanted to feed the viewer's mind and soul, to the extent that when he found that his work was piling up in his studio rather than in the streets of Cairo, he threw his work into the Nile as his own act of dissent.
 He proved his the power of his passion and his powerful desire for people to see his work so that it can fulfil it's duty.

 I'd say Gamal El Sagini is definitely an artist whose work will live beyond its times because of his undying commitment and love for his craft.

 Ahmed AbdelTawab has a massive collection of work, and is not limited to a certain medium, he weaves in and out between bronze, granite and wood.

 His abstract forms are emblematic of his preference for geometric shapes and bold lines.
 Very simple yet potent in it's effect.